Qlik-PE/Rapid-ML-Gateway/README.md

 For Initial Release our target is support AWS Sagemaker Platform.
 Please take a look at Readme inside Sagemaker folder

+## Licenses

+QRAG is published under MIT License Model which allows users to easily modify and share with your fellow Qlik Developers

 ## Example
 _Breast Cancer Predictions Using Sage Maker_